chipmuenk/modular_synths/esp32_a1s.md

 ## Hardware

-Phil Schatzmann once more provided the clearest info on GPIO connections on the ESP32-A1S board in [The ‘AI Thinker Audio Kit’ Arduino Challenge](https://www.pschatzmann.ch/home/2021/12/06/the-ai-thinker-audio-kit-experience-or-nothing-is-right/):
+Phil Schatzmann provides clear info about GPIO connections on the ESP32-A1S board in [The ‘AI Thinker Audio Kit’ Arduino Challenge](https://www.pschatzmann.ch/home/2021/12/06/the-ai-thinker-audio-kit-experience-or-nothing-is-right/):

 ```c++
 // SD Card: DATA3 and CMD on-board switches need to be in the on position